GEOG 370 Quantitative Methods in Geography

 You will have several options for accessing software.

 1. Use the lab computers in P275 and P268.
 While you may need to install an R package from time time, the core software packages will always be available in these labs.
-You will also be able to access these labs in person outside of class using the code provided by the instructor.
+You can access the building after hours by scanning your Blugold ID at the SW entrance of Phillips Hall.
+Then, you can access the labs using the codes provided by the instructor by email.

-2. Access the Virtual Labs at https://virtual.uwec.edu .
-Enter your UWEC credentials and select GA Virtual Labs.
-Then, you must enter the 6 digit code provided by Duo Mobile to log in.
-Additionally, if you receive an error accessing the virtual lab, clear your browser’s cache and try again.
+2. Access the Virtual Labs at https://virtual.uwec.edu. in.
+If you receive an error accessing the virtual lab, clear your browser’s cache and try again.

 3. Download and install the software on your own computer.
 R, RStudio, and GeoDa are free and open source!
-R and RStudio are also cross platform, meaning that they can be installed on Windows, Mac, and most GNU/Linux distributions.
+R and RStudio are also cross platform, meaning that they can be installed on Windows, Mac, and GNU/Linux.
 You can find the software programs here:

-The only software that you cannot download for free on your own is ArcGIS desktop.
+The only software that you cannot download for free on your own is ArcGIS Pro.

 Troubleshooting